2025 Annual Report

 Letter from the Director

-Thanks for checking in to see what we’ve been up to at the Purdue Center for Commercial Agriculture during 2024.
-One thing we’ve learned over the last decade is that U.S. farmers and agribusiness professionals like to receive information and education in a wide variety of formats and we’ve responded by providing in-person programs, webinars and videos, podcasts, short web postings, occasional long-form articles, decision aids, and tools!
+Thanks for checking in to see what we’ve been up to at the Purdue Center for Commercial Agriculture (CCA) during 2025.
+One thing we’ve learned over the last decade is that U.S. farmers and agribusiness staff like to receive information and education in a wide variety of formats, and we’ve responded by providing in-person programs, webinars and videos, podcasts, short web postings, occasional long-form articles, decision aids, and tools!
 I’ll provide some key highlights from this past year and in the remainder of the report you’ll find details about the diverse programming we provided during the year.

-As the nation’s only monthly survey of commercial ag producers, the Purdue University-CME Group Ag Economy Barometer provides insights into producer sentiment while also providing opportunities to learn more about producers’ reactions to contemporaneous events affecting the agricultural sector.
-Each month during 2024 the Center published an Ag Economy Barometer report summarizing survey results, posted a short YouTube summary video and an in-depth podcast interpretation of the current month’s barometer survey, all accessible via the Center’s website and by free subscription.
-The barometer is widely reported in both the ag and business press and is the subject of a large number of media interviews each month.
+As the nation’s only monthly survey of commercial ag producers, the Purdue University-CME Group Ag Economy Barometer (AEB) provides insights into producer sentiment while also providing opportunities to learn more about producers’ reactions to contemporaneous events affecting the agricultural sector.
+Each month during 2025 the Center published an Ag Economy Barometer report summarizing survey results, posted a short YouTube summary video and an in-depth podcast interpretation of the current month’s barometer survey, all accessible via the Center’s website.
+Approximately 13,900 subscribers receive the AEB’s monthly e-mail blast.
+The barometer is widely reported in both the agricultural and business press, is the subject of numerous media interviews each month, and the AEB index lives on the Bloomberg Terminal.

 Thank you for your interest in and support of the Purdue Center for Commercial Agriculture.
 As always, if you have suggestions for future programs or research, feel free to contact us.